List of roads in London, Ontario: Colonel Talbot Road

 Highway 4 / Colonel Talbot Road looking north towards Lambeth from the Highway 4 / Highway 402 interchange in London.

 Colonel Talbot Road is a 14.5 km roadway in the London area.
 Its northernmost point starts at Byron Baseline Road in the east area of Byron and runs south to Lambeth, where it intersects with Longwoods Road and becomes Highway 4.
 From there, the highway crosses over Highway 402 and Highway 401 and ends shortly thereafter at Southminster Bourne (County Road 18), continuing south as Sunset Drive.
 Highway 4 continues a short distance to the south, to Highway 3 at Talbotville Royal.
 The road also continues a short distance north of Byron Baseline Road to Commissioners Road, as North Street.

 The road is named after Colonel Thomas Talbot, who was in charge of settling the area in the 19th century.
 For many years, the road was known as North Talbot Road, and assumed its current name in the late 1980s.
 Prior to the City of London annexation of Westminster Township in 1993, the road was also known as Middlesex County Road 40 north of Lambeth.

 Colonel Talbot Road interchanges with Highway 401 using an outdated cloverleaf interchange design.
 This junction is planned to be reconstructed along with the widening of Highway 401 between Highway 4 and Highway 402 (including a new interchange with Wonderland Road).

 Commissioners Road

 Commissioners Road is an 18.1 km east–west thoroughfare south of the Thames River.
 Although it roughly parallels Base Line Road (which was never completely built as Concession Road 1 of Westminster Township), it is the next main thoroughfare north of Southdale Road, extending in the east to join Hamilton Road, and in the west to join Oxford Street West.
+Commissioners Road is bisected into eastern and western halves by Wharncliffe Road.

 Commissioners has a steep-winding hill between Springbank Drive and Westmount Drive; there is a corridor outlined on the city official plan to circle around this hill, but although it has been identified for several decades, there is no time line for it to be built.